Florida Apartment Loan Rates

 Tampa's apartment market is transitioning from a historic supply wave into a recovery phase.
 After delivering a record approximately 12,500 units in 2024, deliveries are projected to fall sharply to approximately 3,500 units in 2026, reducing competitive pressure on stabilized assets.
 Metro-wide vacancy stood at approximately 10.3% as of Q3 2025, with Pasco County and Southeast Hillsborough carrying the highest concentration of new supply.
 Two-bedroom units make up the largest share of the rental inventory at approximately 38% of all units.
 For borrowers pursuing apartment building financing in Florida, Tampa's sharply contracting pipeline and above-average absorption rate position the market for meaningful occupancy and rent improvement through 2026 and 2027.

 Investors pursuing apartment loans in Tampa in 2026 are targeting stabilized growth corridor assets, value-add acquisitions at adjusted pricing in oversupplied submarkets, and workforce housing properties where Class B and C vacancy is tighter than the broader market average.
 The city's 10.03% population increase since 2020 and continued annual growth of approximately 1.54% provide a strong long-term demand foundation.
 Renters holding bachelor's degrees or higher make up approximately 38% of the Tampa renter population, reflecting an educated, professionally employed tenant base.
-For Florida apartment lenders evaluating large-market growth opportunities, Tampa's contracting supply pipeline, record absorption history, and sustained population growth make it one of the most compelling recovery stories for apartment building loans in the state heading into 2027.
+For apartment lenders in Florida evaluating large-market growth opportunities, Tampa's contracting supply pipeline, record absorption history, and sustained population growth make it one of the most compelling recovery stories for apartment building loans in the state heading into 2027.

 Why Choose Select Commercial for Apartment Loans